ansible/community-docs/create_pr_quick_start_guide.rst

 21. Add a `changelog fragment <https://docs.ansible.com/ansible/devel/community/development_process.html#changelogs>`_ to the ``changelog/fragments`` directory.
 It will be published in release notes, so users will know about the fix.

+Run sanity test

+  ansible-test sanity changelog/fragments/myfragment.yml --docker -v

+If they failed, look at the output carefully - it is usually very informative and helps to identify a problem line quickly.
+Sanity failings usually relate to wrong documentation formatting.

 Commit and push it:

 .. code:: bash